chrisjanbothma79/esphome/tests/components/README.md

 # How to write C++ ESPHome unit tests

-1. Locate the folder with your component or create a new one.
-Then, copy the contents of the `example` folder as a starting template.
+1. Locate the folder with your component or create a new one with the same name as the component.
-2. Rename `example.cpp` in your folder to a suitable name and write the tests.
+2. Write the tests.
 You can add as many .cpp and .h files as you need to organize your tests.

 ## Running component unit tests